Ivaylo Petev: AEL Limassol

 In October 2013, Petev signed a contract with Cypriot side AEL Limassol.
 He led AEL to the first place in the regular season's league table, three points ahead of Apollon Limassol and APOEL Nicosia, which resulted in the qualification for the play-offs.
 Although leading the group until the last round, AEL lost the title in the decisive match against APOEL.
 Despite the defeat, AEL qualified for the 2014–15 UEFA Champions League season.
 Petev led the team to a 1–0 win against Zenit Saint Petersburg in the first leg of the UEFA Champions League third qualifying round, but his team failed to keep the advantage and lost the second leg 0–3, thus being eliminated and placed in the UEFA Europa League.
 AEL were drawn against English team, Tottenham Hotspur, but were eliminated after losing 5–1 on aggregate.

 Bulgaria

 In December 2014, Petev was officially appointed by the Bulgarian Football Union as head coach of the Bulgaria national team.
 In his first official game in charge, Bulgaria played a 2–2 draw at home against Italy despite leading until the 84th minute thanks to first half goals from Ivelin Popov and Iliyan Mitsanski.
 The team eventually finished in fourth place and was unable to qualify for UEFA Euro 2016.
+During his tenure, Petev was interested in strengthening the national side by securing the services of a number of foreign-born players with Bulgarian roots such as Borys Tashchy and Nikola Vujadinović, though some issues, mainly relating to the paperwork, prevented them from making their debuts.

 Dinamo Zagreb

 On 27 September 2016, Petev became manager of Croatian team Dinamo Zagreb.
 He was sacked on 13 July 2017, after Dinamo finished the season trophyless for the first time in twelve years, and after he fell out with several players including Ante Ćorić, Sammir and Junior Fernandes.

-Later career
+Short tenures in Cyprus, Saudi Arabia and Poland

-After Dinamo, Petev worked as a manager at Cypriot club Omonia, Saudi Arabian side Al Qadsiah and Polish club Jagiellonia Białystok.
+After Dinamo, Petev worked as a manager at Cypriot club Omonia, Saudi Arabian side Al Qadsiah, and Polish club Jagiellonia Białystok.